 - Statements charging a plaintiff with a serious crime,

-- Statements that tend to injure another in his or her trade, business, or profession,
+- Statements that tend to injure another in their trade, business, or profession,

-- Statements imputing a loathsome disease on a plaintiff, &
+- Statements imputing a loathsome disease on a plaintiff, and

 - Statements imputing unchastity on a woman.